Alisson-Ribeiro/Git/README.md

 * git log --after="2024-1-1" --before="2024-1-2" ---> filters and shows the commits created between the specified dates

 * git log --author="Jose" ---> filters and shows commits created by a specific user.
-You can also add arguments to the filter, for example: '--author="jose\|Maria"' ---> this will return commits created by Jose or Maria
+You can also add arguments to the filter, for example: '--author="jose\\|Maria"' ---> this will return commits created by Jose or Maria

+* git log -S"Hello, World!" ---> filters and shows commits that introduced a specific line

+* git log main..feature ---> shows the commits present in feature branch, but not in main branch.
+It's the progress the feature branch has achieved since it was separated from main